Best Paper Award

 b.
 PDF of the nominated publication.

 c.
-If applicable, letter from the corresponding author, not exceeding 1 page, explaining the role of the first author.
+Letter from the corresponding author, collaborator and/or advisor, explaining the role of the nominated first author.

 IES Best paper Award, 2020/2021